What are the latest travel restrictions?

 Can I travel as a foot passenger?

-Yes, you can travel as a foot passenger on all sailings except early-morning and late-night sailings on our Cairnryan-Belfast and Holyhead-Dublin routes.
+Yes, you can travel as a foot passenger on all sailings, within governmental guidelines, except early-morning and late-night sailings on our Cairnryan-Belfast and Holyhead-Dublin routes.

 What is essential travel?

-For more information on the definitions of essential travel visit either the UK Foreign & Commonwealth Office, Ireland's Department of Foreign Affairs or the Government of the Netherlands advice webpages.
+For more information on the definitions of essential travel visit either the UK Foreign & Commonwealth Office, Ireland's Department of Foreign Affairs or the Government of the Netherlands.

-Links to information regarding other countries can be found on stenaline.com in the 'More Information and Further Advice' section.
+Links to information regarding other countries can be found on www.stenaline.com.

 What precautions have been put in place to ensure the ferries and port terminal buildings are cleaned sufficiently?